The debut episode of Smart Grammar is coming to a computer or mobile device near you!

 Have you seen Facebook’s live feature?
-A few of my friends use it.
-A handful of my colleagues tried it.
-A lot of the influencers I follow are all about it.
+A few of our friends use it.
+A handful of our colleagues have tried it.
+A lot of the influencers we follow are all about it.
 It’s kinda cool.

 At any given time, you fire up your cell phone camera or webcam and film a live stream to talk about something your audience will find worth watching.
 It’s unscripted and mostly spontaneous, and it’s a wonderful way to deliver quick messages or discuss topics with your audience.
-(I see great potential for using live to promote indie books, but I want to dip my toes in before I start recommending it.)
+We see great potential in using Facebook live to promote indie books, but we want to dip our toes in before we start recommending it.)

-Not gonna lie, dear reader, I’ve wracked my brain over what I could do for a live feed.
-And then it hit me.
+Not gonna lie, dear reader, we’ve wracked our brains over what we could do for a live feed.
+And then it hit us.
 Most of you who dare to follow this blog are writers.
 Some of you are students.
 Almost all of you are always looking for ways to expand your writing skills.

 Enter Smart Grammar

-My team and I have been smithing the posts to an upcoming series for our blog.
-I’ve dubbed it Smart Grammar.
-It started out as a series to cover one of the banes of many a writers’ existence: homonyms.
-Then I thought…
+We’ve been smithing the content to an upcoming series for our blog dubbed Smart Grammar.
+It started out as a series designed to cover one of the banes of many writers’ existence: Homonyms.
+Then we thought…

 Why stop at homonyms?
-Let’s make Smart Grammar an entire ongoing blog series about grammar, and I’ll take some of the posts live!
+Let’s make Smart Grammar an entire ongoing blog series about grammar, and we’ll take some of the posts live for fun!

 There you have it, writers of English.
-Smart Grammar will be an ongoing series here on the blog, but I’ll also turn some (maybe all) of the posts into Facebook live events.
+Smart Grammar will be an ongoing series here on our blog, but we’ll also turn some (maybe all) of the posts into Facebook live events.
 Here’s what you’re going to get in each episode:

-- A five to 10-minute video, hosted by me (honestly, I’m terrified), that walks you through the material.
+- A five to 10-minute video, hosted by Anita Lovett (honestly, she’s terrified), that walks you through the material.

-- I’ll discuss concepts of grammar and breakdown some of the more complicated rules.
-I’ll even give you advice (where reasonable) about breaking the rules because, seriously, rules are made to be broken!
+- Anita will discuss concepts of grammar and breakdown some of the more complicated rules.
+She’ll even give you advice (where reasonable) about breaking the rules because, seriously, rules are made to be broken!

-But you won’t get all of this live goodness if you aren’t following AL&A!
+But you won’t get all of this live goodness if you aren’t following AL&A on Facebook!
 So head on over to our Facebook page to like and follow.

 Why is Smart Grammar Worth Your Time?

-First of all, my team and I specialize in all things grammar.
-We’re sitting on 15 years of experience.
-We help indie authors ready their e-books for publication through developmental editing, proofreading, copy editing, cover art design, and prepping the publish-ready versions of their e-books so all they need to do is upload that puppy to their Kindle bookshelf and go.
+First of all, we specialize in all things grammar.
+We’re sitting on 15 years of cumulative experience.
+We help indie authors ready their e-books for publication through developmental editing, proofreading, copyediting, cover art design, and prepping the publish-ready versions of their e-books so all they need to do is upload that puppy to their Kindle bookshelf and go.

 We also help businesses and professionals grow their online presence through content.
 We are the brains behind some of the most high-quality and potent copywriting on the Web, and we write copy for articles, blogs, landing pages, social media, e-guides, e-books, and material for content marketing campaigns.

 We have to be grammar gurus to make all this happen.
-Imparting our grammatical know-how helps you become a better world wielder, and that’s what we’re all about in these parts!
+Imparting our grammatical know-how helps you become a better world wielder, and that’s what we’re all about!

-Second, I’ve been doing this hybrid e-tutoring thing with students since 2002.
-For those who want to improve their writing skills, I review their written assignments and provide feedback just like a developmental editor.
-But the thing you need to know is this: I help students safeguard their GPAs by ensuring the papers they’ve written are grammatical and writing excellence.
+Second, Anita’s been doing this hybrid e-tutoring project with college students since 2010.
+For those who want to improve their writing skills, she reviews their written assignments and provides feedback just like a developmental editor.
+But the thing you need to know is this: Anita helps students safeguard their GPAs by ensuring the papers they’ve written are filled with grammatical and writing excellence.
 Meeting academic requirements means nailing grammar.
-I know the rules of English and want to download some of that knowledge to you in an easy-to-grasp manner because it will hone the technical side of your craft.
+She knows the rules of English and wants to download some of that knowledge to you in an easy-to-grasp manner because it will hone the technical side of your craft.

-Third, I’ve been aching to move AL&A in a more educational direction.
+Third, we’ve been aching to move AL&A’s website in a more educational direction.
 Nothing is more gratifying than teaching a client something new and of value.
-I can’t say exactly what we’ll be doing in the months to come, but let’s just say phrases like online workshops and classes are being tossed around and followed by tailored to indie authors, self-publishers, and students.
-Smart Grammer is a big first step in that direction.
+We can’t say exactly what we’ll be doing in the months to come, but let’s just say phrases like online workshops and classes are being tossed around and followed by tailored to indie authors, self-publishers, and students.
+Smart Grammer is a big first step in that direction (we hope).